 J.C.
 Clancy, a well known architect in the Mid-West, designed the Richardsonian Romanesque-Style Iron County Courthouse.
 It is characterized by its high-pitched roof, high windows, deeply arched doorways and a clock tower.
 A special feature, the decorative statuary of Law, Mercy and Justice was also added.

 The courthouse was listed on the National Register of Historic Places Feb.
 24, 1975 and was dedicated in 1977.
 It is also part of the National Historic District consisting of nearly 50 contributing structures.

 Erected by Iron County Heritage Trail.

 Location.
 46° 5.806′ N, 88° 20.102′ W. Marker is in Crystal Falls, Michigan, in Iron County.
 Marker is at the intersection Touch for map.
 Marker is at or near this postal address: 2 S. 6th Street, Crystal Falls MI 49920, United States of America.

 Other nearby markers.
 At least 4 other markers are within 10 miles of this marker, measured as the crow flies.
 Iron County (here, next to this marker); July 4th 1661 (approx. 5.4 miles away); Indian Village (approx. 9.1 miles away); Pentoga Park (approx. 9.1 miles away).

 Categories. • Notable Buildings •

 Credits.
 This page was last revised on July 25, 2017.
 This page originally submitted on July 24, 2017, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 78 times since then.
+This page has been viewed 79 times since then and 2 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 24, 2017, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.